02danieljonas/danieljonas.dev/Features.md

 ### Admin Page
 - [ ] a page to add and remove from all the databases
+- [ ] add two factor authentication and other security methods

 ### no script
 - [ ] show the a basic resume